gillianoc/COMP3005-A3/README.md

 appear to do so.
 Then, clicking 'OK' will perform the query.
 The GUI also contains a text area for viewing the data.

 To execute this program, use an IDE that supports Java (such as IntelliJ).
-Alternatively, it can be run from the command line using the following steps:
+Alternatively, it could be run from the command line using the following steps:
 - Navigate to the location of the project, then within the project to src > main > java
 - compile with 'javac StudentManager.java'
 - run with 'java StudentManager'